draconisPW/PWMAngband/docs/dungeon.rst

 get a feeling about how good are the objects lying on the floor of the dungeon.

-The possible messages are :
+The possible messages are:

-1 - "there are naught but cobwebs here."
+  * 1 - "there are naught but cobwebs here."
-2 - "there are only scraps of junk here.",
+  * 2 - "there are only scraps of junk here."
-3 - "there aren't many treasures here.",
+  * 3 - "there aren't many treasures here."
-4 - "there may not be much interesting here.",
+  * 4 - "there may not be much interesting here."
-5 - "there may be something worthwhile here.",
+  * 5 - "there may be something worthwhile here."
-6 - "there are good treasures here.",
+  * 6 - "there are good treasures here."
-7 - "there are very good treasures here.",
+  * 7 - "there are very good treasures here."
-8 - "there are excellent treasures here.",
+  * 8 - "there are excellent treasures here."
-9 - "there are superb treasures here.",
+  * 9 - "there are superb treasures here."
-$ - "you sense an item of wondrous power!",
+  * $ - "you sense an item of wondrous power!"

 The last message indicates an artifact is present and is only possible if the preserve option is disabled.